last update: June 7, 2021

 Holy Communion can now be received on the hand or the tongue.
 Those who wish to receive Communion on the tongue must receive it from the Mass celebrant only.
 Keep a distance of 6 feet from the person in front of you.
 Aisles will be marked where to stand.
 Leave your mask on to protect the communion minister and the other hosts they are holding.
 Bow and respond “Amen” as normal.
 Extend your hands to receive the host.
 After stepping away from the minister, remove your mask and consume the host, then replace your mask.
 The distribution of the chalice of the Precious Blood during Holy Communion remains prohibited until further notice.
 If you need a low-gluten host, special arrangements are to be made with the pastor.

 Collection baskets will be placed in the aisles of church & the parish hall.
 Please place your envelope in the basket prior to entering a pew in church or a row of chairs in the hall.
 You can always give online through Faith Direct.

 Sunday Nursery, Children’s Liturgy of the Word, and Catechesis of the Good Shepherd will be suspended until further notice.

 Everyone should exit church in an organized manner, wearing masks and observing 6 feet distance between each household.
-After the recessional hymn, please leave the church building and parish hall immediately into the parking lot so the pews and chairs can be sanitized.
+After the recessional hymn, please leave the church building and parish hall immediately into the parking lot.
 Please do not linger in the gathering area.